Microsoft

 Nice tool for SEO

 SoloSEO Review: SoloSEO, is an easy web application containing a set of tools to manage your search engine optimization, SEO.
 I decided to give it a try to measure how my site is seen by the search engines and how well it performed.
 When starting with SoloSEO you will get a dashboard containing a checklist with tasks which you should complete to gain full benefit of the service.
 The tasks helps you getting started with the tools and let’s you get aquainted with the application.
+The dashboard also contains a summary of your completed tasks, links to the different tools as well as statistics for your site.

 Internet and the Web